-Quantitative Surveys on Ukrainian Regionalism (2013 and 2015)
+Statistical Surveys on Ukrainian Regionalism (2013, 2015 and 2017)

-Data collection period:
+Data collection period

 The first survey was conducted in February-March 2013 and gave a very detailed picture of Ukrainian society on the eve of the Euromaidan.
-In February-March 2015 the survey was repeated in order to analyze the tendencies in Ukrainian society after the revolution.
+In February-March 2015 the survey was repeated in order to analyze the tendencies in Ukrainian society after the Revolution of Dignity.
+The third survey wave was conducted in September-October 2017.
 The longitude surveys allowed for a complex comparative analysis of Ukrainian society before and after the revolutionary events.
-While the 2013 survey was conducted in all Ukrainian oblast, the 2015 survey did not cover Crimea and the occupied areas of Donetsk and Luhansk oblast’ due to the current political situation and ongoing conflict.
-The next “wave” of the longitudal survey is planned for Autumn 2017.
+While the 2013 survey was conducted in all Ukrainian oblast, the 2015 and 2017 surveys did not cover Crimea and the occupied areas of Donetsk and Luhansk oblast’ due to the current political situation and ongoing conflict.

 Sociological Group “Rating” (2013)